Fundoo-Solutions/angularjs-carousel/README.md

 <a href="" ng-click="next()">Next</a>
 ```

-There are four major attributes of note in the HTML
+There are five major attributes of note in the HTML

 1. *carousel* : This marks the DOM element as a Carousel component.
 Without it, the rest are useless
 2. *on-page-upcoming*: This is the function on the controller that is called whenever the carousel directive